“CcmSetup failed with error code 0x80041010” in SCCM

 Published by Nyau Wai Hoe - Updated on

-The System Center Configuration Manager (SCCM), now known as Microsoft Endpoint Configuration Manager (MECM), serves as a critical tool for managing a wide variety of endpoints within an organization.
-It, however, is not without its occasional bumps and errors.
-One such error that may arise during the Configuration Manager client agent installation is the “CcmSetup failed with error code 0x80041010.”
-This error, while not pervasive, can be a hindrance when trying to install the ConfigMgr client on certain computers.
-In this article, we will look into the specifics of this error, its causes, and potential solutions to resolve it.
+The System Center Configuration Manager (SCCM), now known as Microsoft Endpoint Configuration Manager (MECM), is important for managing different endpoints in an organization.
+Sometimes, it does face some problems.
+A common issue you might see during the Configuration Manager client agent installation is the “CcmSetup failed with error code 0x80041010“.
+This error can stop the installation of the ConfigMgr client on some computers.
+In this guide, we’ll talk about what actually causes this error and how to fix it.

 Also see: Uninstall SCCM Client Manually in Windows 10/11 via CMD